 Owner: Department of Conservation

-This place has been registered by the New Zealand Historic Places Trust as a Category 1 historic place (Register no. 7049):
+This place has been recognised by Heritage New Zealand as a Category 1 historic place (List no. 7049):

 IPENZ “Engineering to 1990” project